redtexts/texts/gorter_1918_world_revolution.md

 The Russian Revolution is, for the European and American workers, who have it still before them, a splendid and clear example.
 This example is itself the result of the development of Imperialism, from which the West European workers can learn how they have to act, how they can attain unity and win the victory.

-We will deal with the Russian Revolution in order that the proletariat may see how far it can follow the same path, and where it must take its own course [(10)][notes].
+We will deal with the Russian Revolution in order that the proletariat may see how far it can follow the same path, and where it must take its own course^[The Russian Revolution is the first revolution to be undertaken by Marxists, and in accordance with the Marxican [sic] theory.
+The teachings of the Anarchist, the syndicalist, the Reformist, and the pseudo-Marxist (e.g., Kautsky), were proved in the Revolution to be useless.].

 The Russian industrial proletariat is very small in proportion to the whole population of the gigantic Empire.